January 2020

 Listed below are some examples of faux fur producers.

-There are likely many more companies on the market who are selling fluffy faux fur – just browse the web
+There are likely many more companies on the market that are selling fluffy faux fur – browse the web

-• Charly Calder faux fur aims to give wearers the feeling of luxurious fur without harm coming to any animals.
+• Charly Calder faux fur aims to give wearers the feeling of luxurious fur without harming any animals.
 (International)

 • Fabulous Furs: “The World's Finest Faux Fur” (International)